-- Code: you can enter an account code here for reporting purposes; you'll want to discuss with your finance team how your Funds should be coded
+- Code: here you can enter an account code for reporting purposes; you'll want to discuss with your finance team how your Funds should be coded

 - Description: the description of the Fund which will appear online; here's where you'll add your copy about what you're ask for donations for

-- Display on web: tick this box to make the Fund appear online
+- Display on web: tick this to make the Fund appear online

 - Active: make sure this box is ticked, otherwise the Fund will not be available for use

-- Default Campaign: If you use the Fundraising Module, this will allow you to set a campaign for any donations to default to if there is no Opportunity attached
+- Default Campaign: if you use the Opportunities Interface, you can set a Campaign for any donations to this Fund to default to

-Only the Name field on this page is a required field, although it’s recommended that you do fill at least the Description in.
-Once you have filled everything in, click Next to go to the Event Criteria page:
+Only the Name field on this page is a required field, although it’s recommended that you fill in as much information as possible.
+Once you have filled in your basic details, click Next to go to the Event Criteria tab:

 - Never: this Fund will not be visible in either the booking path online, or in the Sales Interface; however, it will still be visible in the donations iframe if you're using this

 - For specific events: donations to this Fund will only be prompted when customers purchase for specific Events, which you can choose using the Event Instances picker; as with other criteria pickers, you can combine criteria using the AND, OR and NOT rules.

-NOTE: you can potentially have more than one Fund prompted on the way to checkout.
+It's worth noting that you can potentially have more than one Fund prompted on the way to checkout:

-However, do be aware that if a customer clicks Continue to Checkout with a value in the Amount field for each Fund, donations against both Funds will be added to the basket.
-Customers who only want to donate to a single Fund have to manually remove the value from the Fund they don’t want to donate to.
+In this case, you should be aware that if a customer clicks Continue to Checkout with a value in the amount field for each Fund, donations against both Funds will be added to the basket.
+Customers who only want to donate to a single Fund will have to manually remove the value from the Fund they don’t want to donate to.

-If you would prefer to set your system to only show the Fund with the highest default value, you can do this in the Settings Interface under System Setup > Website > When a customer could be asked to donate to multiple funds in the purchase path:
+If you would prefer to set your system to only show the Fund with the highest default value, you can do this in the Settings Interface under System Setup > Website:

 - Always: this is the default option.
-Leave this option selected if you want all customers to see the Fund and be able to donate to it
+Leave this option selected if you want all customers to see the Fund as part of the booking path

-- For specific customers: tick this option if you want to specify the customer criteria for the Fund to appear as part of the booking path
+- For specific customers: tick this option if you want to specify customer criteria for the Fund to appear as part of the booking path

 Choosing the For specific customers option brings up a criteria picker, which works the same as in any other area of the system:

-Simply select the criteria you want, and drag it down to the section at the bottom.
+Simply select the criteria you want, and drag it down to the dotted area marked Drop criteria here.

-- Exclude certain types of customers (such as students or press) from being asked for donations
+- Exclude certain types of customers (such as students or press contact) from being asked for donations

-- Avoid asking regular major donors, or high value patrons who already give large amounts, from being asked for small donations
+- Avoid asking regular major donors/high value patrons who already give large amounts for smaller donations

-The criteria set here is specific to the checkout process, during which the donations page is presented after the customer has logged in; if you have a separate donations page on your website, it will display all available Funds by default
+The criteria set here is specific to the checkout process and which donations are presented to the customer after they have logged in; if you have a separate donations page on your website, it will display all available Funds by default.

 In the Sales Interface